A glorious walk followed by a Sussex Bonfire extravaganza.

 I will leave the group at the village side of the A21 to take my dog home.

 At 7.15pm there will be a very loud bang which is the signal for the procession to start- from the station car park.
 I have brochures for everyone as a guide and souvenir for the evening.

 If you want to come to the evening without doing the walk you are perfectly free to do so, while those who just wish to walk can do this too, but you would miss out on so much.

 After the bonfire celebrations, both the George Inn and Robertsbridge Club will probably have live bands playing.
 For a small country village, this event is very impressive and I really look forward to sharing it with you, fellow Outdoor Lads, again.The bonfire event is free, although donations are very welcome.

 This event is NOT suitable for dogs and while mine will be with me during the walk, she will be taken home before the evening celebrations.

 What to bring

-Please be aware that in Autumn it will be muddy so good boots are a necessity, along with waterproofs, just in case.
+Please be aware that due to the rain we have had, it will be very muddy in places so good boots are a necessity, along with waterproofs, just in case.
 The bonfire celebrations normally go ahead regardless of the weather.
 If you have a small torch that will be a good idea but most places are well lit in and near the village.

 Food & drink